 The trade skills industry has historically been male-dominated, but in recent years, there has been a growing trend of women entering the field and pursuing a careers in trade skills.
-Despite the progress made, there are still many misconceptions about women in trade skills that discourage them from pursuing these careers.
+Despite the progress made, many misconceptions about women in trade skills still discourage them from pursuing these careers.
 However, the truth is that women are capable of excelling in trade skills just as much as men, and there are numerous job opportunities available for women in several trades.

 Some of the trade skills for women include: